 The topic of burning was a key consideration in the IUCN UK Peatland Programme (IUCN UK PP) Commission of Inquiry on Peatlands (Bain et al. 2011) and led to a summary briefing on Burning on Peatlands.
 A more recent IUCN UK PP publication, Briefing Note 8: Burning, summarised the scientific evidence from an ecological perspective, following Natural England's Upland Evidence Review: Managed Burning and Peatbogs and Carbon (Lindsay, 2010).

-Key points, which are addressed in our full position statement (originally produced in 2017 and updated in 2020) include:
+Key points, which are addressed in our full position statement (originally produced in 2017, updated in 2020 and 2021) include:

 - The current body of available scientific evidence indicates that burning on peatland can result in damage to peatland species, microtopography and wider peatland habitat, peat soils and peatland ecosystem functions.